-Dr. Boolell: Mr Speaker, Sir, let me come to video footages.
-All video footages belonging to the Safe City architecture are stored on a Cloud system.
-Video footages with regard to Kistnen murder are still there.
+Dr. Boolell: Mr Speaker, Sir, let me come to video footage.
+All video footage belonging to the Safe City architecture is stored on a cloud system.
+Video footage with regard to the Kistnen murder is still there.
 Will the Prime Minister give a firm undertaking to this House that these footages will be retrieved?

-The Prime Minister: What footages is the hon.
+The Prime Minister: What footage is the hon.
 Leader of the Opposition talking about?
-He knows that they are in Cloud.
+He knows that they are in cloud.
 I think his head is in a cloud!